thoth-station/graph-refresh-job/README.rst

 =======================

 You can run this job locally.
 Run a faust consumer and then run the faust producer with help of app.sh.
+The steps to run the consumer is well documented here - `link <https://github.com/thoth-station/messaging/#development-and-testing>`_.
+You can run the producer as - `faust -A producer main`

 Notes on configuring producer.
 ==============================
 The producer currently produces three types of messages i.e. solver, revsolver and unanalyzed-si messages.
-These can be disabled by passing the respective env variables respectively -
+These can be disabled by passing the respective env variables -

 * THOTH_GRAPH_REFRESH_SOLVER=0
 * THOTH_GRAPH_REFRESH_REVSOLVER=0
 * THOTH_GRAPH_REFRESH_SECURITY=0
+* THOTH_GRAPH_REFRESH_COUNT=<GraphDatabase.DEFAULT_COUNT> (This restricts the number of messages per solver for solver messages and the total number of messages generated for security and revsolver.)

 Insights to graph-refresh job
 =============================